 When I first started working with my current patient population, I was sometimes uncomfortable giving opiates to my patients with OUD.
 Doesn't that make us the drug dealers ourselves now?
 Are we, the clinicians who promised to do no harm, simply enabling a dangerous behavior?
 However, a harm-reduction approach recognizes that our patients with OUD are already in harm's way and will likely use opioids with or without us.
 If we inadequately treat opioid withdrawal in the hospital, our patients are more likely to mistrust us and leave against medical advice, which doesn't help treat their OUD or their OUD-related condition.
 Failing to address the OUD is a lost opportunity to build trust with a patient and initiate medication-assisted treatment.

-Pharmacologic options to treat withdrawal include buprenorphine and methadone, which can be prescribed for medication-assisted treatment for OUD after discharge.
+Pharmacologic options to treat withdrawal include buprenorphine and methadone.
 They can also include narcotics titrated to relief of withdrawal symptoms, if buprenorphine or methadone is unavailable or the patient is unwilling to try these drugs initially.
+At discharge, a bridging prescription for buprenorphine can be written by a qualified physician with an X waiver from the Drug Enforcement Administration, whereas continued methadone treatment requires linkage to a methadone clinic.*

 It is important to set boundaries up front about the goals of starting OUD therapy in the hospital.
 The goal is to keep the patient comfortable, while being realistic about the risks of oversedation and recognizing that chronic pain can only be managed, not obliterated.
 Involving a pain or addiction specialist, if available, may be useful as an additional resource for the patient and ourselves.